woxiangquca/secret_material/Issue/society.md

     2 leader is powerful that can improve people's welfare 2.1 **science**
-no science -> no weapons -> not be able to defend ourselves(china nuclear bomb)  -> be passive in internation relations and game -> subject to
+no science -> no weapons -> not be able to defend ourselves(china nuclear bomb)  -> be passive in internation relations and game -> subject to other  nations
 2.2 **artist**
 art -> spiritual need -> museum, concert -> broaden our horizon/expericence exotic culture/know more about the world/feel the world/let off steam -> otherwise people is nerd adn stressed out